 Here at ShootDotEdit, we provide professional photographers with wedding photography editing services, and understand the importance of a streamlined workflow.
 Because there are many things you are responsible for in your business, using helpful tools is the perfect way to save time on the tasks you have.
-As an expert in all things systems, Leeann Marie, Photographers uses top tools and apps to maintain a fast workflow.
+As an expert in all things systems, Leeann Marie, Wedding Photographers uses top tools and apps to maintain a fast workflow.
 Today, she’s sharing her must-have tools every photography business needs.

 Running a business requires you to have an organized workflow, so you can maintain your tasks and stay on top of communication with clients.
 Leeann uses Táve, which is a business management app for creative professionals.
 Táve allows you to manage your client information, invoices, reports, and more.
 Plus, you can use the app on your desktop or mobile device, which helps you when you are on-the-go.